 Important Academic Terminology

 The College academic year consists of two traditional semesters: Fall and Spring.
-There are also shorter sessions called terms that are offered in Summer, Intersession and within semesters.
+There are also shorter sessions called terms that are offered in Summer, Intersession, and within semesters.

 Full-Time Registered Student

-A student registered for 12 or more credit or equivalent hours in any semester.
+One registered for 12 or more credit or equivalent hours in any semester.

-A student who enrolls in either credit or non-credit courses without applying to or being accepted by the college into a degree or certificate program.
-Non-matriculated students are not eligible to receive State or Federal financial aid.
+A student who enrolls in either credit or non-credit courses without applying to or being accepted by the College into a degree or certificate program.
+Non-matriculated students are not eligible to receive state or federal financial aid.

 Part-Time Registered Student

-A student registered for fewer than 12 credit or equivalent hours in any semester.
+One registered for fewer than 12 credit or equivalent hours in any semester.

 Release of Student Information – Family Educational Rights and Privacy Act (FERPA)

 Special Notice: The one-year Airframe and Powerplant Technology Certificate program does not follow the College’s standard academic calendar due to the required training schedule.
-Visit www.mvcc.edu for details.

 Senior Citizen Audit